-George is the vice president and chief counsel for the Ingalls Shipbuilding division of Huntington Ingalls Industries.
-Named to this position in 2014, George provides legal advice and counsel, in coordination with the executive vice president and chief legal officer, to senior division management and oversees and coordinates with other Ingalls-based lawyers who report to him the provision of legal advice to the division.
+George M. Simmerman, Jr. is the vice president and chief counsel for the Ingalls Shipbuilding division of Huntington Ingalls Industries (HII).
+Named to this position in 2014, George provides legal advice and counsel, in coordination with HII’s executive vice president and chief legal officer, to senior division management and oversees and coordinates with other HII lawyers who report to him, the provision of legal advice to the division.

-Prior to this position and since 2011, he served as corporate vice president and deputy general counsel for Huntington Ingalls Industries, Inc., and from 2008 to 2011 as vice president, assistant general counsel and sector counsel for Northrop Grumman’s Shipbuilding sector.
+Previous to this position and since 2011, he served as corporate vice president and deputy general counsel for HII, and from 2008 to 2011 as vice president, assistant general counsel and sector counsel for Northrop Grumman’s Shipbuilding sector.

 George has practiced law since 1983.
 He is a member of the American, Alabama, Mississippi, and Jackson County Bar Associations.
 He holds an AV Preeminent Peer Review rating from Martindale-Hubbell and has completed executive education programs in finance, general management and leadership, and executive marketing strategy, respectively, at the University of Pennsylvania’s Wharton School of Business, Harvard University’s Business School and the University of Maryland’s Robert H. Smith School of Business.
 George was in private practice before joining Litton Industries, Inc. (which formerly owned Ingalls Shipbuilding) in 1991.